 Receive email or text notification when this page is updated

 The 2008 Bellevue Parks & Natural Areas Levy includes $2.5 million to acquire, develop or enhance parks and open space in the Bridle Trails neighborhood.
-Based on community input, the city in January 2011 purchased a property at 2402 134th Ave.
-NE (referred to as the Northeast 24th Street site) for development as a park.
-A plan for the new park was developed in 2012, and construction is expected to begin in 2013.
+Based on community input, the city in January 2011 purchased a property at 2402 134th Avenue NE.
+Bridle Trails Corner Park construction was complete in late 2014.

 Working with the Bridle Trails Community Club (BTCC), the city solicited ideas for parks and open space from the Bridle Trails neighborhood.
 Neighborhood outreach included surveys, newsletters, neighborhood block and park parties, multiple BTCC and neighborhood meetings.
 The community provided more than 100 project location and program suggestions.

 To inform park and natural project recommendations for the Bridle Trails neighborhood, evaluation of suggestions included: neighborhood input, project principles and criteria, project opportunity, feasibility and estimated costs.
 The BTCC Board ratified recommendations, and the neighborhood strongly supported them, 90 percent of those at a neighborhood meeting on Sept.
 30, 2010, voting for them.

 The BTCC recommended committing at least $2.5 million voter-approved Parks & Natural Areas Levy funds toward neighborhood park development and natural areas in the Bridle Trails neighborhood.
 The recommended projects were identified in the preferred order:

 - Obtain an agreement with the state to develop, operate and maintain state-owned open space at 5220 132nd Ave.
 NE (Acheson property) as a neighborhood park.